Ordering Books and Films

 Please submit orders 3 weeks before they are needed.
 See below for Rush orders.
 Ordering materials for a library involves a lot more than when you order something at home--purchase orders, invoice processing, cataloging, labeling etc. And also we may receive 50 or more orders in one day and also receive 50 or more shipped items in one day.

-Questions or requests for information on titles should be directed to your librarian liaison or to Sharon Clayton.
+Questions or requests for information on titles should be directed to your librarian liaison.
 All orders should include:

 Rush orders:Any orders needed in less than 3 weeks should be indicated as RUSH.